 More with my help and intervention, because you’ll have a fantastic book to offer and a good plan with regards its promotion, but I really can’t say.
-Sales are largely linked to an author’s proactive efforts, but this isn’t nailed on.
+Sales are largely linked to the author’s efforts when it comes to promoting the title.
 If there was a proven formula towards achieving sales, every book would be a best-seller.
 There are many variants to consider, though I will help you to understand and strategically plan the marketing of your book.

 Is it easy to self-publish?

 From a process point of view, it’s very easy.
-Gaining respect and prominence as a self-published author is, however, much more difficult in a flooded literary marketplace.
+Gaining respect and prominence as a self-published author is much more difficult in a flooded literary marketplace.
 That’s why I exist, to help you achieve visibility and a growing readership.

 Should I get a literary agent?